Restaurant Roundup: New and coming-soon restaurants in Sacramento

 Coming Soon

-Good Neighbor, 1701 R St. | American + pizza | Projected opening: summer 2025 | The newest restaurant from Urban Roots Hospitality Group is scheduled to open this summer in the Ice Blocks development in midtown at the former Beast + Bounty site.
+Good Neighbor, 1701 R St. | American + pizza | Projected opening: fall 2025 | The newest restaurant from Urban Roots Hospitality Group is scheduled to open soon in the Ice Blocks development in midtown at the former Beast + Bounty site.
 The menu will feature wood-fired pizzas, steak, burgers, and salads — aka “elevated familiar foods.”

 The Posh Bagel, Locations TBD | Bakery | Projected opening: late 2025 | Holy moly.
 The Bay Area-based bakery plans to open six locations in Greater Sacramento, including a shop in Rancho Cordova and two in El Dorado Hills by the middle or end of 2025.
 For now, get your bagel fix at the bakeries in Folsom or Roseville.